-The academic and professional summer schools are based at some of Oxford's historic colleges including Christ Church, Exeter College, New College, St Antony's College and Worcester College.
+The face-to-face academic and professional summer schools are based at some of Oxford's oldest and most beautiful colleges including Christ Church, Exeter College, New College, St Antony's College and Worcester College.
+You'll experience life as an Oxford student: dining in hall, and drawing inspiration from college gardens and grounds.
 Details of accommodation can be found on each individual course page.

 The programmes are residential; however, some do offer non-residential options.